nyukhalov/scout/docs/nano-usage.md

 ## Running Scout

-The easiest way to run Scout is by running the `scout-ros-av` Docker image:
+The easiest way to run Scout is by running the `banzzaj/scout-ros-av` Docker image:

 ```bash
 ssh roman@scout-jetson